needlehaystack/needlestack/CONTRIBUTING.rst

 If the bug or feature is not already reported, please open an issue at https://github.com/needlehaystack/needlestack/issues.
-Follow the templates and provide the information requested in the templates.
+Follow the templates and provide the information requested.

 2. Pick an Open Issue